 To locate the Ardens Pre-Diabetes/Non diabetic hyperglycemia template, access the relevant patient record.
 Open a new consultation and select the Run Template option (if not in a consultation, click on the Add button on the EMIS ribbon, followed by Data Using Template option).

 This will open the Template Picker screen.
-If you have accessed any templates before, these will display to the right of the screen.
+If you have accessed any templates before, these will display to the left of the screen.
 Search for the template using the search box provided (alternatively select the Ardens > Chronic disease templates folder to the right of the screen).

 All of the Ardens Chronic Disease Templates follow the latest NICE guidance and best practice information.
 Any information displayed in red relates to payment purposes such as QOF, PCN DES or local payment.
 Please note - if the information is relevant for the current financial year, you do not need to duplicate this information.